 Exmoor Cottage Holidays is more than just a business to us, it is a way of life.
 We love what we do, feel lucky to work in such beautiful surroundings and really enjoy meeting our guests.
-Three generations of our family are involved: our youngest son Alfie helps out with gardening in the summer, our daughter Bella helps Melanie cleaning the cottages; and John's mother Joan provides guidance based upon many years of experience in retail and hospitality.
+Over the years our children have worked alongside us, gardening, preparing logs, cleaning and anywhere else that they could be of help.
+We also had great guidance from John’s mother, Joan, based upon her many years experience in retail and hospitality.

 We take your safety very seriously.
 We check the children’s play area every day, make a written inspection every three months and have an independent inspection every year by RoSPA (the Royal Society for the Prevention of Accidents).
 We check the stoves and the smoke & carbon monoxide detectors in the cottages between each stay, and fully service all stoves, flues and chimneys every year (the Rayburn in the Farmhouse is serviced every six months).
 The fire-fighting equipment in the cottages and laundry room is inspected yearly by a BAFE (British Approvals for Fire Equipment) registered contractor.
 Every year we undertake a comprehensive Risk Assessment of the cottages and grounds, and test all portable electrical appliances; and periodically we have all the electrical wiring inspected by a NAPIT (National Association of Professional Inspectors & Testers) registered contractor.
 The business is insured with reputable insurers NFU (National Farmers Union) including Public and Employers Liability.
 All records are available for your inspection on request.